lucawrabetz/MARL-patrol/README.md

 Class project for "Advanced Topics in Machine Learning and Game Theory" - Graduate Course, CMU.
 Acknowledgment: The installation instructions and the game environment are based on an REU project by Benjamin Carman.

-- [x] conda an environment set up - numpy and gym installed fine
+- [x] conda an environment set up - gym installed fine
 - [ ] fix issue with tensorflow 1.8.0? not found by pip, 1.x no longer actively supported, 2.x not backcompatible, discussion ongoing in docs/class
+- [ ] fix issue with numpy 1.14.5 massive error when pip tries to install
 - [x] cloned (as submodule) multiagent-particle-envs repo
 - [x] cloned (as submodule) maddpg repo
 - [ ]